“The Surface Pro 4 is the best 2-in-1 PC we’ve ever tested.”

 Our Surface Pro 4’s 256GB solid state drive also did well in benchmarks.
 CrystalDiskMark’s sequential test recorded an average read speed of 928 megabytes per second and an average write of 449MB/s.

-Gaming is not something the Surface is built to handle, but it does have the latest incarnation of Intel’s mainstream mobile graphics, in this case called Intel HD 520.
+Gaming is not something the Surface is built to handle, but it does have the relevant incarnation of Intel’s mainstream mobile graphics, in this case called Intel HD 520.
 Like the processor itself, the IGP produces respectable but modest results.

 Small device, small battery